Top 13 Best Cheap Vlogging Cameras for YouTube in 2023

 Its price isn’t the cheapest on this list, but I find it has a good balance for vloggers and it still can be considered a cheap camera.

-Its performance in low light is not bad, but it’s not the best at this price either.
+Its low-light performance is not bad, but it’s not the best at this price either.
 This is not a surprise due to its small size and cheap price.

 The Good